-But if we bought a sense of novelty to what we experience, could it make us feel happier?
+But if we bought a sense of novelty and curiosity to what we experience, could it make us feel happier?

 Psychologist Todd Kashdan has been exploring the realm of emotions for decades.
 Through his studies he’s discovered that cultivating a sense of curiosity plays a vital role in generating positive feelings.